Pex-Dev/IP-Address-Tracker/README.md

 ### Useful resources

-- [React Leaflet](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [React Leaflet](https://www.example.com) - It was very helpful to integrate the map with REACT more easily.

 ## Author